What is clean eating anyway?

 There are too many rules, and more and more nutrition rules coming out every day.
 We make these rules or decisions based on things we don’t even understand.
 One book is read, we watch one documentary, or see an IG influencer with abs and an ass, and treat it as gospel.

-We fall pray to Information overload and shiny object syndrome.
-All in an attempt for faster, better, healthier.
+We fall prey to Information overload and shiny object syndrome.
+All in an attempt for faster, better, and healthier.
 When most of us just need to be a little bit better and strive for good enough versus perfection.

 We’re trying to hack and optimize when most of us don’t even have the basics down.

 Food is intimate.